Contact Us | Search

 The PI and her team at the USAID career center in Tangier.
 Photo courtesy of Dr. Mezzour

-They will build profiles of university graduates and job openings in Morocco and identify areas of misalignment between the two.
-They will also interview human resources staff from multiple organizations to learn about their concerns in more detail.
-Finally, they will collect traditional and social media discussions about higher education and jobs in Morocco in order to learn about the general population’s concerns about the topic.
+The goal of this project was to measure the skill mismatch in Morocco and identify measures to align university training with the job market.
+More specifically, these researchers collected and analyzed multiple large data sets about higher education and the job market in Morocco.
+They built profiles of university graduates and job openings in Morocco and identified areas of misalignment between the two.
+They also interviewed human resources staff from multiple organizations to learn about their concerns in more detail.
+Finally, they collected traditional and social media discussions about higher education and jobs in Morocco in order to learn about the general population’s concerns about the topic.

 Final Summary of Project Activities

-In this project, they used a variety of Natural Language Processing (NLP) techniques to remove duplicate ads and to extract and standardize job attributes from job ads.
-For example, they developed novel NLP technique to extract and standardize soft skills that achieve 0.84 F-score compared to 0.54 F-score achieved in prior work (F-score is an accuracy measure that is between 0 and 1).
-Other than soft skills, they extracted and standardized the job title, location, languages, recruiting company, education level, experience level and hard skills.
-They focused on analyzing the needs of 3 promising sectors for the Moroccan economy: automobile, offshore and cybersecurity.
+To help higher education institutions and youth have access to job market information, the team collected novel data sets about the Moroccan job market and developed new techniques to analyze such data.
+More specifically, on a weekly basis they collected job ads posted in 10+ top recruitment Moroccan websites.
+Analyzing job ads would reveal job market needs and trends in Morocco, but such analysis is challenging because the majority of these ads are non-structured or semi-structured.
+Moreover, duplicate ads need to be removed, but those duplicates are difficult to automatically identify because they appear under different formats in different websites.
+In this project, the researchers used a variety of Natural Language Processing (NLP) techniques to remove duplicate ads and to extract and standardize job attributes from job ads.
+For example, they developed a novel NLP technique to extract and standardize soft skills that achieved a 0.84 F-score compared to the 0.54 F-score achieved in prior work (F-score is an accuracy measure that is between 0 and 1).
+Other than soft skills, they extracted and standardized the job title, location, languages, recruiting company, education level, experience level, and hard skills.
+They focused on analyzing the needs of three promising sectors for the Moroccan economy: automobile, offshore and cybersecurity.

-This project has increased the awareness about 1) the importance of building ties between the private sector and higher education institutions 2) the importance of analyzing job market needs and taking such needs into account when designing curricula 3) the interest in using a data science approach to analyzing job market needs that can provide real-time analysis in a cost efficient manner.
-We have increased such awareness by organizing stakeholder meetings at the International University of Rabat, giving talks at various venues and meeting individually with various decision makers.
-They have increased awareness in Morocco about the potential of using data science to address societal issues.
+Overall, this project has increased awareness about (1) the importance of building ties between the private sector and higher education institutions, (2) the importance of analyzing job market needs and taking such needs into account when designing curricula, and (3) interest in using a data science approach to analyzing job market needs that can provide real-time analysis in a cost efficient manner.
+The PI and her team have increased such awareness by organizing stakeholder meetings at the International University of Rabat, giving talks at various venues, and meeting individually with various decision makers.

 Back to PEER Cycle 5 Grant Recipients